 * * *

 To read my latest Kansas City Star work, click here.
-(My column tomorrow is about the way religion and politics have intersected in this election cycle.)
+(My Saturday column this weekend is about gospel music and the way it can speak to us.)